rynpsc/dialog/README.md

 ## Usage

-The `dialog` constructor takes three parameters:
+The `dialog` constructor takes two parameters:

 * `dialog` - The ID of the element used as the dialog
-* `main` - The ID of the element containing the main page content
 * `options` - Configuration Object ([see options](#options))

 ### HTML